Parable of the Great Banquet

-It is not to be confused with a different Parable of the Wedding Feast recorded in Luke's Gospel.
+It is not to be confused with a different Parable of the Wedding Feast recorded in the Gospel of Luke.

-Narrative
+Context and narrative

+In Matthew, the parable is in reply to the chief priests and Pharisees questioning Jesus' authority.
+In Luke, the parable is in reply to someone saying, "Blessed is the one who will dine in the kingdom of God."
+The parable is about a Seudat Nissuin, which Jews in New Testament times were required to attend.

 The version of the parable in the Gospel of Matthew is as follows:

-The version of in the Gospel of Luke is somewhat shorter, and refers only to a banquet rather than a wedding feast:
+The version in the Gospel of Luke is somewhat shorter, and refers only to a banquet rather than a wedding feast:

 The non-canonical Gospel of Thomas also includes the parable as saying 64; its version is quite close to Luke's, although ends slightly differently with a conclusion that "Buyers and traders [will] not enter the places of my father."